Sbrusselers/Oefening-team-1/README.md

 **Create a GitHub repository**:

 The Release Manager creates a new public repository on GitHub, named DataAnalysisProject.
-Add a README.md file with a brief project description: "A collaborative data analysis project using Databricks and Python."
+Add a README.md file with a brief project description: "A collaborative data analysis project using Databricks and Python.

 **Exercise Steps**

 **1. Release Manager**: